 Serotonin and norepinephrine reuptake inhibitors (SNRIs) are commonly prescribed antidepressants.
 They are very similar to the older and more commonly used SSRIs.
 There is some evidence that SNRIs are more effective in treating severe depression .
 They can also be used to treat chronic pain and ADHD .

 When it comes to anxiety and less severe depression: SNRIs are more helpful for some people, whereas SSRIs or other antidepressants are more helpful for other people.
+Like any type of medication, they can also have side-effects.
 The only way to know for sure what works best for you is to try them.

 Like other antidepressants, SNRIs work by restoring the balance of the chemicals in your brain (called neurotransmitters).
 SNRIs work by boosting two neurotransmitters: